-I've worked across media, civil society, development, politics, culture and activism in Denmark, the Balkans and Africa since the late 1990s.
-I've lived for longer periods of time in Serbia, Uganda, South Sudan and Tanzania.
+I have worked across media, civil society, development, politics, culture and activism, and have lived for longer periods in the Balkans and Africa since the late 1990s.

-In 2017, I completed an MA in African Studies from University of Copenhagen with a thesis based on field work focused on politics and transition in Kigoma in Tanzania.
-November 2019, I started a PhD at Copenhagen Business School, which connects with the research project Everyday Humanitarianism in Tanzania which examines practices in everyday lives of citizens engaging in humanitarianism outside of formal structures.
+I have an MA in African Studies from University of Copenhagen with a thesis based on field work in Tanzania.
+In November 2019, I started a PhD at Copenhagen Business School, which connects with the research project Everyday Humanitarianism in Tanzania examining practices in everyday lives of citizens engaging in humanitarianism outside of formal structures.
 See here.

 I draw on practical experience from life and work in places which typically demand effort and ability to improvise.
 I draw on an interest in learning from culture and community by engaging and establishing networks and friendships.